arielfayol37/Dr_R/README.md

 ```bash
 python manage.py runserver
 ```
+Then copy and paste the url from the terminal to your browser.
 8. Credentials:
   If you want to test the app with some prefilled data, use the following for instructor login